INDIGENOUS SOLIDARITY @ SCAN!

 INDIGENOUS SOLIDARITY FUND

 SCAN! sets aside 10% of all its general revenues to support Indigenous organizations whose goals and activities address the causes of and solutions to the climate crisis.
-In 2022, two Indigenous organizations received support from the Fund:
+In 2023, two Indigenous organizations and a campaign have received support from the Fund:

 Indigenous Climate Action (ICA)